nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Printing events:

-If you want to delete past events or to add additional information to a certain event, you can always ask the program to display all events saved in the program.
+If you want to delete past events or to add additional information to a certain event, you can always ask the application to display all events saved in the application.
 This feature will definitely save your brain space wasted on memorising them.

 Format: `print events`